About Oslo

 Money-Saving Tips:

-1. Buy an Oslo Pass for free entry to museums and discounts on transport.
+1. City Passes: Consider buying the Oslo Pass for free entry to museums and discounts on transport.

 Local Payment Customs and Tipping Practices:

-- Tipping: Tipping is not obligatory as service charges are usually included.
-However, rounding up the bill is appreciated.
+- Tipping is not expected but rounding up the bill or leaving a small tip is appreciated.

 - Service Charges: Some restaurants may add a service charge to the bill.

-By following this budget guide, you can enjoy your trip to Oslo while staying within your financial means.
-Travel smart, spend wisely, and make the most of your Norwegian adventure!
+By following this practical budget guide, you can enjoy your trip to Oslo without breaking the bank.
+Travel smart, explore the city's charm, and make the most of your Norwegian adventure!

 Local Tips & Insights